ken-calvins-o/sendnotes/README.md

 ## About The Send Notes Laravel App

 A Laravel app that allows you to send scheduled notes to your friend:
+This snippet displays the list of notes created

 ![image](https://github.com/ken-calvins-o/sendnotes/assets/149637571/6dda41b4-ee54-4afe-93aa-81ff7937dd1c)